anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * AutoGraph: selects the visualization automatically
 * Bar charts, for comparison and distribution. histogram
 * Line graphs, for changes over time
+* Combo chart: combination of two column charts, two line graphs or column chart + line graph
 * Scatter plots: for correlation
 * Heat map: like pivot tables that highlight outliers and trends
-* Pie graphs, tree maps: for aggregation, to see how much percentage each section has, like a cake
+* Pie/doughnut graphs, tree maps: for aggregation, to see how much percentage each section has, like a cake
 * Pivot tables: for tabular data

 For public facing interactive charts and dashboards, write data into S3, enable Cloudfront, and use Highcharts or d3.js to visualize the data on the web.

+S3 bucket permissions can be altered through quicksight directly, in case import into spice fails.

+Quicksight supports Redshift connectivity, whether the clutser is in a VPC or not.
+Also if it's another account, by first providing the source's connection details.

 ## 6 Security